Our Work

 Judicial Bypass

-A judicial bypass is permission from a judge that allows a person under the age of 18 to consent to abortion care without parental involvement.
-Texas law recognizes that parental involvement may not be in the best interest of every pregnant minor, and provides a judicial bypass exception in certain cases including abuse, neglect, sexual assault, and other special circumstances.
+Jane’s Due Process was founded to help Texas teens navigate judicial bypass.
+Because Texas now has a complete abortion ban, young people must travel out of state for abortion.
+However, judicial bypass is still required in some other states.
+Judicial bypass is permission from a judge that allows a person under the age of 18 to consent to abortion care without parental involvement.
+Some state law recognizes that parental involvement may not be in the best interest of every pregnant minor, and provides a judicial bypass exception in certain cases including abuse, neglect, sexual assault, and other special circumstances.
 The entire process is confidential.
-Jane’s Due Process provides 1-on-1 case management for teens going through the judicial bypass process in Texas and connects them to a network of attorneys who provide free legal representation.
+Click here to learn more about judicial bypass.

 Who Is “Jane”?